deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

     instances: 1
          :
    ```
-   The host value is used to generate your application URL, which is in the following syntax:
+   Note: The host value is used to generate your application URL, which is in the following syntax:
    `<host>.mybluemix.net`.

 6. Install the NPM package by using the following command.
 The installer observes the dependencies that are specified in your `package.json` file.